 After I graduated from college I began working in the Wills & Estates department of a major bank.

-Everyone would bring a unique dish that they figured others may not have tried yet, and we would share all the food and exchange recipes.
+We would each bring a unique dish that we figured others may not have tried yet, and we would share all the food and exchange recipes.

-Those evenings were a lot of fun.
-We didn’t do them to intentionally save money, but by not going out to a restaurant for dinner and drinks, we easily saved money.
+Those evenings were a lot of fun, and we saved money, by not going out to a restaurant for dinner and drinks every weekend.

 Cook in Big Batches